russellmoss/milea-chatbot/docs/milea-chatbot-developer-documentation.md

 **Solutions**:
 - Check that documents are properly formatted
 - Verify that indexing ran successfully
-- Retry the indexing process
+- Retry the indexing process using `npm run knowledge` and selecting option 4
+- Use the knowledge watcher (`npm run watch-kb`) during development to ensure changes are indexed
 - Check ChromaDB collection contents

 ### Support Resources